MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 - Subscriptions serve as boundaries for assigning Azure policies.

-  For example, secure workloads such as Payment Card Industry (PCI) workloads typically require other policies to achieve compliance.
+  For example, secure workloads, such as Payment Card Industry (PCI) workloads, typically require other policies to achieve compliance.
 Instead of using a management group to collate workloads that require PCI compliance, you can achieve the same isolation with a subscription.
 With this approach, you don't have too many management groups with a few subscriptions.

   If you need to group together several subscriptions that are of the same workload archetype, create them under a management group.